-Project Access is an outreach recruitment program that aims to encourage high school students from underrepresented minority groups to consider the PA profession as a career.
-Our primary goal is to increase the number of minority PAs, provide more accessible primary care, and eliminate health disparities.
+Project Access is an outreach recruitment program that aims to encourage high school students from underrepresented minoritized groups to consider the PA profession as a career.
+Our primary goal is to increase the number of underrepresented PAs, provide more accessible primary care, and eliminate health disparities.
 We aim to help students become competitive candidates for PA programs by preparing them early in their education.

 Frequently Asked Questions

-Underrepresented minority groups in medicine (URMs), are those people who are underrepresented in medicine compared to their population in the United States — particularly African Americans, Hispanic Americans and Native Americans.
+Underrepresented minoritized groups in medicine (URMs), are individuals who are underrepresented in medicine compared to their population in the United States — particularly African Americans, Hispanic Americans and Native Americans.

 Together, these groups make up nearly a quarter of the U.S. population today and are expected to make up a third of the population within 30 years — but only 7% of physicians and 12-13% of PAs are from one of these groups.

 Individuals from economically or educationally disadvantaged backgrounds are also disproportionately underrepresented in the medical profession.

 We would like a diverse profession and encourage students of all backgrounds to consider the PA profession as an option for them.
 We are trying to actively recruit from underrepresented in medicine groups because they are much less represented in the PA profession, and the PA profession itself is less well known in medically underserved communities.

 The short duration of the program (26 months average) and lower cost (<$90,000), also makes the profession more viable to people from economically disadvantaged backgrounds.